LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 ```

 ## Step 4 - Print "World"
-Following the above, our process of giving cell 0 a value, decreasing it while adding/subtracting another value in cell 1 will hold for many characters here.
+Our process of giving cell 0 a value, decreasing it while adding/subtracting another value in cell 1 will hold for many characters here.

 The ASCII value for 'W' is 87.
 With cell 1's value of 33, we can give cell 0 the value of 5, increase cell 1 by 11 that many times then output the result:
 ```